wickerxman/wickerxman/README.md

 - 👋 Hi, I’m @wickerxman
-- 👀 I’m interested in Game Dev, Powershell and Python programming
+- 👀 I’m interested in Game Dev, Powershell and Python
 - 🌱 I’m currently learning the Unreal Engine and Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: https://www.linkedin.com/in/james-hoban-7a450426/

 <!---